laacdaac/apl-test/README.md

 <p>Get the source code of the application from <a href="https://github.com/laacdaac/apl-test">https://github.com/laacdaac/apl-test</a></p>

+<p>In order to run the application in Homestead & VirtualBox VM environment follow the following steps.</p>
-<p>First, you have to set up a Homestead & VirtualBox VM environment (https://laravel.com/docs/8.x/homestead)</p>
+<p>Set up a Homestead & VirtualBox VM environment (https://laravel.com/docs/8.x/homestead)</p>

-<p>From the project main directory install dependencies with required</p>
+<p>From the project main directory install dependencies required for Homestead</p>

 <pre>
     composer install
 </pre>

-<p>To generate the Homestead config file run</p>
+<p>Generate the Homestead config file with the command</p>

 <pre>
     php vendor/bin/homestead make
 </pre>

+<p>Start virtual machine with the command</p>
 <pre>
     vagrant up
 </pre>